wouter-vdb/csv2gexf/README.md

 ## Configuration and schemas

 To convert the CSV data to a GEXF document you will need to call the `csv2gexf.convert` function in this package.
 This function takes a configuration object as sole argument.
 This object contains settings such as where to save the resulting GEXF file.
-It also contains data schema that specify the nature of the data in the CSV tables.
-The format of the configuration object is documented below.
+It also contains schema that specify the nature of the columns in the CSV tables.
+These schema are arrays which contain one item for each column in the order of the columns.
+Each item is either a string or an object.
+The strings are used to mark the columns that contain primary node or edges properties such as id, label, source, target, type and weight.
+Some of these are required, others are optional.
+The objects are used for columns that contain arbitrary attributes or visualization settings.
+The format of the configuration object is [documented in the API Reference](#csv2gexfconfig--object).

 ## Example